Exploring the Relationship between Brain Hemisphere States and Frequency Bands through Classical Machine Learning and Deep Learning Optimization Techniques with Neurofeedback: Abstract

 \section{Abstract}

-This study investigates classifier performance across EEG frequency bands using various optimizers and evaluates efficient class prediction for the left and right hemispheres.
-Three neural network architectures—a deep dense network, a shallow three-layer network, and a convolutional neural network (CNN)—are implemented and compared using the TensorFlow and PyTorch frameworks.
-Results indicate that the Adagrad and RMSprop optimizers consistently perform well across different frequency bands, with Adadelta exhibiting robust performance in cross-model evaluations.
-Specifically, Adagrad excels in the $\beta$ band, while RMSprop achieves superior performance in the $\gamma$ band.
-Conversely, SGD and FTRL exhibit inconsistent performance.
-Among the models, the CNN demonstrates the second highest accuracy, particularly in capturing spatial features of EEG data.
-The deep dense network shows competitive performance in learning complex patterns, whereas the shallow three-layer network, sometimes being less accurate, provides computational efficiency.
-SHAP (Shapley Additive Explanations) plots are employed to identify efficient class prediction, revealing nuanced contributions of EEG frequency bands to model accuracy.
-Overall, the study highlights the importance of optimizer selection, model architecture, and EEG frequency band analysis in enhancing classifier performance and understanding feature importance in neuroimaging-based classification tasks.
+This study investigates the performance of classifiers across EEG frequency bands, evaluating efficient class prediction for the left and right hemispheres using various optimisers.
+Three neural network architectures a deep dense network, a shallow three-layer network, and a convolutional neural network (CNN) are implemented and compared using the TensorFlow and PyTorch frameworks.
+Adagrad and RMSprop optimisers consistently outperformed others across frequency bands, with Adagrad excelling in the $\beta$ band and RMSprop achieving superior performance in the $\gamma$ band.
+Classical machine learning methods (Linear SVM and Random Forest) achieved perfect classification with 50--100${\times}$ faster training times than deep learning models.
+However, in neurofeedback simulations with real-time performance requirements, the deep neural network demonstrated superior feedback-signal generation (a 44.7\% regulation rate versus 0\% for classical methods).
+SHAP analysis reveals the nuanced contributions of EEG frequency bands to model decisions.
+Overall, the study highlights the importance of selecting a model dependent on the task: classical methods for efficient offline classification and deep learning for adaptive, real-time neurofeedback applications.